sarahpyfrom/PLAIDOH/README.md

 # PLAIDOH LncRNA Annotation Software
-`Manuscript submitted.
-Code made public for reviewer access, but in Beta-testing until manuscript review and publication.
+`Manuscript accepted at BMC Genomics.
+Code made public for reviewer access, but in Beta-testing until manuscript publication.
 Please feel free to get in touch with requests or comments: sarahpyfrom@gmail.com`

-Supplementary information and a description of **PLAIDOH** output files can be found in Pyfrom et al, 2018 (PLAIDOH: A Novel Approach for Functional Prediction of Long Non-Coding RNAs Identifies Cancer-Specific LncRNA Activities).
+Supplementary information and a description of **PLAIDOH** output files can be found in Pyfrom et al, 2019 (PLAIDOH: A Novel Approach for Functional Prediction of Long Non-Coding RNAs Identifies Cancer-Specific LncRNA Activities).
 We suggest you take a look at Table 1!

 ## Installation